Chinchillas are extremely sensitive.

-Keep your chinchilla’s water bottle clean, inspect it and make sure it remains at high levels.
+Keep your chinchilla’s water bottle clean, inspect it, and make sure it remains fairly full.
 On my chinchilla’s cage, I always have two full water bottles.

 You just never know when something may come up, so it’s essential to be prepared to care for your chinchilla properly.

 I’m protective and have OCD about a few things with my chinchilla.
 As far as water, I prefer to just spend the $1.00 for a jug of purified water from the store to fill my chinchilla’s water bottles.

-Like I stated before, chinchillas when they do fall ill, typically get worse quickly without immediate care, so I prefer to play things safe.
+Like I stated before, when chinchillas do fall ill, they typically get worse quickly without immediate care, so I prefer to play things safe.

 However, if you have easy access and the budget, I would stick to jugged purified water to play things safe and keep your chinchilla happy and healthy.

 Now we need to move into the things we like to give our chinchilla for joy and for fun.
 This is known as the chinchilla treats section.

-Many chinchilla owners don’t understand what their chinchillas should have and what they shouldn’t’ have.
+Many chinchilla owners don’t understand what their chinchillas should have and what they shouldn’t have.

-This area of information in this post is likely the most valuable because it’s probably the information you have been led down the wrong path about and have perhaps been giving your chinchilla treats that are not necessarily safe.
+This is because it’s probably the information you have been led down the wrong path about.
+There is a good chance you have been giving your chinchilla treats that are not necessarily safe.

 Let’s dive into the details.

 Well, sometimes.
-Sometimes we are misguided and accidentally provide our chinchilla with treats they shouldn’t be having.
-Additionally, sometimes we provide our chinchilla with treats in too high of quantities.
+Sometimes we are misguided and accidentally provide our chinchillas with treats they shouldn’t be having.
+Additionally, sometimes we provide them with treats in too high of quantities.

-While it’s always great to offer our chinchillas treats or pets in general, it’s vital to understand that chinchillas can only have a select few treats that would be considered safe for them.
+While it’s always great to offer our pets treats, it’s vital to understand that chinchillas can only have a select few treats that are considered safe for them.

-Chinchillas can get gas build-ups and have digestive track issues or even blockages for consuming the wrong treats or eating too many treats in general.
+Chinchillas can get gas build-ups and have digestive tract issues or even blockages from consuming the wrong treats or eating too many treats in general.

-- Variations of Hay
+- Variations of hay